cronologic-de/xtdc_babel/timetagger4_user_guide_example/README.md

 ## Build and Run the Project on Windows

-You can build the project using either `CMake` directly, or using Visual Studio 2019 (or later).
+You can build the project using either `CMake` directly or using Visual Studio 2019 (or later).

 ### Prerequisites